 This will normally involve providing evidence of your existing qualifications, as well as a formal research proposal.
 It's possible that your university will also wish to see other materials.
 These could include:

 Universities in New Zealand may wish to discuss your application with you.
 If so, they may invite you to an interview.
 This can usually be conducted virtually, through a webchat or video-conferencing channel.

 Don't be nervous if you do get invited to take part in an interview.
 This is always a good sign - it means a university likes the project you are proposing and wants the opportunity to discuss it further with you.

-Study Options is the official application support service for UK and Irish nationals who wish to study abroad in New Zealand (or Australia).
+Study Options is an application support service for UK and Irish nationals who wish to study abroad in New Zealand (or Australia).
 Their advisors can offer free help with your application and its supporting paperwork, including providing forms and other materials.

 New Zealand welcomes international students, but you'll probably need a visa to live and study in the country during your PhD.
 Exceptions apply to citizens of some countries, including Australia.

 You'll need a specific student visa to study in New Zealand.
 A standard visitor's visa will only be valid for three months.
 This is great for visitors, but not nearly long enough to complete a PhD (trust us).